What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

 At an appointment, the new doctor should want to review all of your older adult’s medications, ask about their health conditions, and ask about their goals for care.

-Based on their answers and what you observe at the appointment, you’ll get a good idea of whether they take caring for seniors seriously or if they view them as basically the same as middle-aged patients.
+Based on their answers and what you observe at the appointment, you’ll know whether they care for seniors seriously or view them like middle-aged patients.

 Next Step Find a geriatric doctor near you